 Collectively, our staff has decades of experience caring for people at end-of-life, and we believe each person’s final breath is as sacred as their first.

-When a bed becomes available, our Resource Nurse will again reach out to the patient to offer a bed.
+When a bed becomes available, our Clinical Lead will again reach out to the patient to offer a bed.
 Depending on the circumstances, the offer doesn’t need to be accepted immediately; patients may decide that staying in their current location and remaining on the list for the next available bed is the best choice.
 If you’d like more information on this process or need some help navigating the referral system, please give us a call – we welcome your questions and are happy to provide information that helps guide decision-making.

-The short answer is, no. If the primary caregiver or family members live in the Region of Waterloo, you’re eligible for a referral to Lisaard and Innisfree Hospice.
+The short answer is, no. If the primary caregiver or family members live in the Region of Waterloo, you’re eligible for a referral to Lisaard & Innisfree Hospice.
 If you’re uncertain whether you or your family member qualifies to access care here, we welcome your call and your questions.

-Lisaard and Innisfree Hospice has strict policy in place that protects the personal information of residents, potential residents, family members, employees, volunteers, and donors.
+Lisaard & Innisfree Hospice has strict policies in place that protect the personal information of residents, potential residents, family members, employees, volunteers, and donors.
 The names of residents and visitors – both previous and current – are not disclosed to any staff or volunteers unless specifically required for their role.
 A privacy code is created for each resident, and only those who are given the code can receive updates about a resident over the phone.
 We know that maintaining a trusting relationship requires us to be accountable in how we treat information, and we carefully follow the principles set out by the Personal Information Protection and Electronic Documents Act (PIPEDA) of Canada.

 Lisaard House is at 990 Speedsville Road in Cambridge, and Innisfree House is at 2375 Homer Watson Boulevard in Kitchener.
 While Innisfree House is on a bus route, Lisaard House is not currently accessible by transit.

 All of the resident rooms in our Houses are spacious and private.
-Each has a its own ensuite bathroom, a large reclining chair for guests, cable TV, radio, mini-fridge, a large table for photos, flowers and other treasures, and ample closet space.
+Each has its own ensuite bathroom, a large reclining chair for guests, cable TV, radio, mini-fridge, a large table for photos, flowers, and other treasures, and ample closet space.
 Each room is outfitted with large double patio doors that open to the outside, bringing the tranquil gardens on each property into every resident’s room.
 Lisaard House has six private rooms, and Innisfree House has ten; due to COVID-19 restrictions, we aren’t hosting on-site tours at this time, but please enjoy a virtual tour of the Houses here.

-While there is no overall charge to residents or families for their time at Lisaard and Innisfree Hospice, there may be some expenses related to the care needs of individual residents, which might include:
+While there is no overall charge to residents or families for their time at Lisaard & Innisfree Hospice, there may be some expenses related to the care needs of individual residents, which might include:

 - Medical transport to the Houses